amlweems/wiced-history/README.txt

                 (ie. BCM9WCD1EVAL1.cfg for WICED Evaluation Boards)

  * AP mode when running with WPA/WPA2 encryption is limited to 4 STA clients

+ * WICED HTTPS server connection with LwIP is unreliable.
+This issue will be addressed in the next release

+ * OTA upgrade is supported for STM32F2xx, STM32F4xx and BCM94390 platforms *ONLY*

 Tools
 ---------------------------------------------------------------------